#Criminal Rehabilitation Act

 (b) With a ⅔ vote of the Board members, the CRP Seal shall be approved.
 Should less than ⅔ of the Board vote in favor of the Seal Vote, the CRP Seal shall be denied.

-© Participants which have their CRP Seal lawfully approved and have completed the Program pursuant to this Act shall be removed from the Program and shall have: any and all criminal court or civil court rulings sealed; any and all criminal convictions and contempts of court sealed; any and all arrests and citations sealed; any Public Safety Blacklist and/or Peace Officer Standards and Training certification suspension or revocation removed (notwithstanding any court order enforcing the same).
-Court orders which force any of the above actions not to occur upon a CRP Seal having been lawfully approved shall be considered null and void and such an action may not be compelled by a court order once the CRP Seal is approved for the participant.
+(c) Participants which have their CRP Seal lawfully approved and have completed the Program pursuant to this Act shall be removed from the Program and shall have: any and all criminal convictions sealed; any and all arrests and citations sealed; and any Public Safety Blacklist and/or Peace Officer Standards and Training certification suspension or revocation removed.

-(d) Any sealment pursuant to subsection © involving arrests, citations, or court rulings shall be enforced by the Firestone Courts.
+(d) Any sealment pursuant to subsection (c) involving arrests, citations, or court rulings shall be enforced by the Firestone Courts.
 An automatic expungement shall be submitted and granted for good cause upon a CRP Seal being approved.
 A ‘sealment’ refers to the removal of the stated information from public viewing and removal of its legitimate status.
-Court rulings shall merely be clarified to no longer have legitimate status but shall not be removed from public viewing and the same shall apply to other information if not practicable to remove it from public viewing.

 (e) Sealed information under this Act may not be prejudicially used against any participant by any governmental agency or department for hiring, terminating, suspending, or otherwise affecting the participant’s rapport.
 Violation hereof is subject to a participant’s right to challenge the governmental agency or department’s action, whereas a competent court may overrule such an action upon conclusion of a trial.